pyrodie18/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 * `zabbix_web_vhost_port`: The port on which Zabbix HTTP vhost is running.
 * `zabbix_web_vhost_tls_port`: The port on which Zabbix HTTPS vhost is running.
-* `zabbix_nginx_tls`: If the Nginx vhost should be configured with TLS encryption or not.
+* `zabbix_web_tls`: If the Nginx vhost should be configured with TLS encryption or not.
 * `zabbix_nginx_tls_crt`: The path to the TLS certificate file.
 * `zabbix_nginx_tls_key`: The path to the TLS key file.
 * `zabbix_nginx_tls_dhparam`: The path to the TLS DHParam file.